Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Summary and Conclusion

-For a rotating system with fixed number of bosons $N$ in the angular momentum regime of $0 \le L_{z}\le 2N$, the effect of increasing rotation (with quantized $L_{z}$) on the ground state energy dominates over the effect of interaction range $\sigma$.
-The variation of energy {\it versus} $\sigma$ for a rotating system, gradually increases for few bosons ($N=4$) and decreases for $N=8$ bosons with increase in $L_{z}>0$, in contrast to the non-rotating ground state $L_{z}=0$.
-This finding supports the previous notion that when the particle number is increased to $N=8$, the $\sigma$-dependence of the energy follows trend opposite to that of $N=4$ boson system and can be attributed to quantum (Bose-Einstein) statistics.
-For a given $L_{z}$, the quantum correlation is enhanced with increasing $\sigma$, as the von Neumann entropy decreases and degree of condensation increases, specifically at large values of $\sigma$.
-However, for a given $\sigma$, von Neumann entropy increases and degree of condensation decreases with increase in $L_{z}$.
-The critical role of fragmented state (with more than one macroscopically large eigenvalues of the single-particle reduced density matrix), the first vortex state ($L_{z}=N$) and the second vortex state are also discussed here. \\
+For a rotating system in the angular momentum regime $0 \le L_{z}\le 2N$, it is observed that the effect of rotation (with quantized $L_{z}$ for a given $N$) competes with the effect of interaction range $\sigma$ on the ground state properties of the Bose-condensate, though the former effect dominates over the latter effect.
+In a given subspace of $L_{z}(>0)$, the value of lowest energy with $\sigma$ increases gradually for few boson system ($N=4$) but decreases for a system like $N=8$ where the quantum statistics begins to show up.
+This observation supports the notion that when the particle number is increased to $N=8$, the $\sigma$-dependence of the energy follows a trend opposite to that of $N=4$ and can be attributed to quantum (Bose-Einstein) statistics.
+For a given $L_{z}$, the quantum correlation is enhanced with increasing $\sigma$ (similar to the non-rotating $L_{z}=0$ state) as the von Neumann entropy decreases and degree of condensation increases, specifically at large values of $\sigma$.
+However, for a given $\sigma$, the von Neumann entropy increases and degree of condensation decreases with increase in $L_{z}$ {\it i.e.} rotation. \\